joedukk/alexandria/README.md

 ## What is this?

-Alexandria is a React sandbox I use to text new components, develop proof of concepts and do general experimenting on.
-Proceed with caution!
+Alexandria is a coding sandbox written in React.
+I primarily use this for testing new components, developing proof of concepts and doing general experimenting in.
+Most code here is likely bugged and or not optimized, proceed with caution!

 ## Features

+- styled-components
-- Prettier / Husky integration
+- prettier / husky integration